shaunak1111/DDStore/README.md

 ## To ensure code quality control eslint has been added

-- Some es lint rules have been commented out due to conflicts with prettier.
+- Some es-lint rules have been commented out due to conflicts with prettier.
-- The linting rules are present at .eslintrc.json
+- The linting rules are present at .eslintrc.json at the root folder.
 - `npm run eslint-check` to check conflicts.Exits with an error code 2 if a conflict
-- Some es-lint rules have also been commentedat file level.Example no-udef rule in cart.js file
+- Some es-lint rules have also been commented at the file level.Example no-udef rule in cart.js file

 ## To automatically save and prettify code Prettier has been added